mariachiaramnc/clustering-probability-measures/README.md

 Authors: [Pietro Masini](https://github.com/pietromas), [Maria Chiara Menicucci](https://github.com/mariachiaramnc).

+Our main reference is ["An invitation to statistics in Wasserstein space"](https://link.springer.com/book/10.1007/978-3-030-38438-8) by V. M. Panaretos and Y. Zemel.

 ## Abstract
 In this thesis we tackle the problem of clustering probability measures in the Wasserstein space.
 After presenting the necessary background in optimal